-The Federal government is the single largest employer in the United States.
+The Federal government is the single largest employer in the United States with over 1.8 million employees.
 Its employees have high-quality benefits.
 These employees play a valuable role in upholding our way of life as well as keeping our democracy strong.

 While their benefits programs are unique, Federal employees often find it hard to navigate them and make well-informed decisions.
 They deserve to retire with dignity.
 There is a real need for knowledgeable financial professionals who can help them coordinate their benefits, plan smart and attain their goals.

-Even so, few advisors have the resources, tools, and support needed to best serve Federal employees.
-Here at FBIC, we can help qualifying financial consultants obtain this support and expand into this rewarding market.
+Even so, few financial professionals have the resources, tools, and support needed to best serve Federal employees.
+Here at FBIC, we can help qualifying financial professionals obtain this support and expand into this rewarding market.

 Why Serve Federal Employees?

-For advisors interested in this niche market, it’s helpful to know of the considerable need among Federal employees for financial planning.
+For financial professionals interested in this niche market, it’s helpful to know of the considerable need among Federal employees for financial planning.
 According to various sources, the Federal workforce comprises around 2.6 million full-time civilian and Postal employees.
 The same employee benefits programs cover virtually all of them.